pierreablin/autoptim/README.md

 # autoptim: automatic differentiation + optimization

+Do you have a new machine learning model that you want to optimize, and do not want to bother computing the gradients?
+Autoptim is for you.

 ## Short presentation
 Autoptim is a small Python package that blends Pytorch's automatic differentiation in `scipy.optimize.minimize`.